apostrophecms/apostrophe-documentation/docs/tutorials/getting-started/creating-your-first-project.md

 ### Logging in

-We can login through the browser at `http://localhost:3000/login`.
+We can login through the browser at `http://localhost:3000/login`. **Use the password you chose a moment ago** when you ran the `apostrophe-users:add` task (see above).

 Once logged in, we are redirected to the home page once again, but with two additional elements present: an admin bar floating over the top left of the page and a page menu floating over the bottom left.